LogtalkDotOrg/logtalk-jupyter-kernel/README.md

 ## Examples

-The directory [notebooks](./notebooks) contains some example Juypter notebooks, including a Logtalk short tutorial.
+The directory [notebooks](./notebooks) contains some example Juypter notebooks, including a Logtalk short tutorial and a notebook giving an overview of the kernel's features and its implementation.
 Note that all of them can be viewed with [nbviewer](https://nbviewer.org/) without having to install the kernel.

-The notebook in [notebooks/slides](./notebooks/slides) was created for a **slideshow** giving a rough overview of the kernel's features and its implementation.

 ## Installation